lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/ProgressBarWidget.md

 Methods
 ==============

-- [ShowCaseCarouselWidget::prepare](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/ShowCaseCarouselWidget/prepare.md) &ndash; Prepares the widget according to the given widget configuration.
 - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
 - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
 - PicassoWidget::setCopilot &ndash; Sets the copilot.
 - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+- PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
 - PicassoWidget::getAttributesHtml &ndash; Returns the string of html attributes defined in the widget attributes (attr property in the [widget configuration array](https://github.com/lingtalfi/Kit_PicassoWidget#the-picasso-widget-array)).
 - PicassoWidget::getCssClass &ndash;
 - PicassoWidget::registerLibrary &ndash; Registers an (external) library that this widget uses.